-Charles N. Bralver is a financial services executive with over 30 years of capital markets experience.
+Charles N. Bralver is a financial services executive with over thirty years of capital markets experience.
 For more than 23 years - from 1984 to 2007 - Mr. Bralver was a founder and Vice Chairman of management consultancy Oliver, Wyman & Co. where he specialized in strategy, risk and operational work for leading investment banks, asset managers, exchanges and other market utilities.
 He continues to serve as a member of the senior advisory board of Oliver Wyman.
-Mr. Bralver served as Senior Associate Dean for International Business and Finance at the Fletcher School of Law and Diplomacy from 2007 to 2010, from 2007 to 2009 as a strategic advisor to Warburg Pincus LLC and from 2011 to 2012 as a Managing Director of Massif Partners LLC.
+Mr. Bralver served as Senior Associate Dean for International Business and Finance at the Fletcher School of Law and Diplomacy from 2007 to 2010, from 2007 to 2009 as a strategic advisor to Warburg Pincus LLC.
 Mr. Bralver serves as a director of the Company, as a director and member of the risk committee of NewStar Financial, Inc. and on the Board of Visitors of the Fletcher School.
 Mr. Bralver started his career at Booz Allen Hamilton.
 He is a US citizen and a graduate of the Fletcher School of Law and Diplomacy and Dartmouth College.

-In addition to Canaccord Genuity Group Inc., Mr. Bralver is a director of the following public company: NewStar Financial, Inc. Mr. Bralver attended all of the six meetings of the Board of Directors held between April 1, 2013 and June 9, 2014.
+In addition to Canaccord Genuity Group Inc., Mr. Bralver is a director of the following public companies: NewStar Financial, Inc. and the Co-operative Bank p.l.c.
+Mr. Bralver attended all of the eight meetings of the Board of Directors held between April 1, 2014 and June 2, 2015.
+He was appointed a member of the Corporate Governance and Compensation Committee on April 9, 2015, and has attended both of the two meetings of the Corporate Governance and Compensation Committee held since then.